With summer just around the corner, you're probably excited to enjoy a stint of the sun, and there is no better place to do it than in Europe.

 Laptop (optional) – I carry my laptop everywhere I go because I work while I travel.

 Travel towel – I’m a new fan of travel towels because they are honestly SO handy.
 I used to bring a regular towel on my trips and it was super annoying because it took up a lot of space and it always takes ages for them to dry.
-I now never travel without my Travel Towel by Wise Owl Outfitters.
+I now never travel without my Travel Towel by Youphoria.
 It’s antibacterial, super light to carry, takes very little space in my luggage, and dries very quickly.

-A book (if you don’t have a kindle) – There are many places in Europe to exchange books, so you’ll never have to go without.
+A book (if you don’t have a Kindle) – There are many places in Europe to exchange books, so you’ll never have to go without.

 Pen (always useful)